DaoCloud/DaoCloud-docs/docs/en/docs/ghippo/gproduct/nav.md

 # Docking navigation bar

-Take container management (codename `kpanda`) as an example, docking to the navigation bar.
+Take container management (dev-code `kpanda`) as an example, docking to the navigation bar.

 The expected effect after docking is as follows: